HOPE for a Robust Parameterization of Long-memory State Space Models: Introduction

 \textbf{Contributions.} Our main contributions are summarized as follows.

-\begin{enumerate} \item We show a strong relationship between the performance of an SSM and the Hankel singular values of its LTI systems.
-We justify this relationship using ideas in ROM.
-We theoretically prove that high-degree LTI systems need careful designs and are unstable over training.
-This explains the difficulties in initializing and training an SSM.
+\begin{enumerate} \item We show that high-degree LTI systems (i.e., those with slow-decaying Hankel singular values) in an SSM lead to a good performance.
+We justify this causal relationship using ideas in reduced-order modeling (ROM).
+We theoretically prove that expressive, high-degree LTI systems are scarce in the parameter space of $(\mathbf{A}$, $\mathbf{B}, \mathbf{C})$.
+Thus, they need careful designs and are numerically unstable.
+This explains difficulties in initializing and training SSMs.

-\item We propose a new parametrization of LTI systems using the Hankel operator, which can be implemented efficiently by nonuniformly sampling the transfer function and requires $1/3$ the number of parameters in an S4D model for an LTI system.
-We prove that our HOPE-SSM can be (i) randomly initialized, (ii) stably trained, and (iii) has non-decaying long memory.
+\item We propose a new parameterization of LTI systems using the Hankel operator (HOPE), which can be implemented efficiently by nonuniformly sampling the transfer function and requires $1/3$ the number of parameters in an LTI system from an S4D model.
+We prove that our new parameter space is full of high-degree LTI systems.
+Hence, our HOPE-SSM does not suffer from the lack of expressiveness during initialization and training; moreover, it can be stably trained and has non-decaying long memory.

 \item We empirically demonstrate that our HOPE-SSM is robust using the sCIFAR-10 task and that it has long-term memory using a noise-padded sCIFAR-10 dataset.
-We test the performance of a full-scale HOPE-SSM on the Long-Range Arena (LRA) and observe that its performance exceeds that of its S4 and S4D counterparts for most tasks. \end{enumerate}
+We test the performance of a full-scale HOPE-SSM on the Long-Range Arena and observe that its performance exceeds that of its S4 and S4D counterparts and many other SSMs for most tasks. \end{enumerate}